davetorok/MinimalBlueBikesPhilly/README.md

 # Minimal Blue Bikes Philly

 ## About
-Miniaml Blue Bikes Philly (Originally  "MinimalIndego") displays station status for the Indego Bike Share in Philadelphia.
+Minimal Blue Bikes Philly (Originally  "MinimalIndego") displays station status for the Indego Bike Share in Philadelphia.
 There is NO MAP, NO GPS, and works on Android 2.3+.

 ## Why Minimal?